 Hopefully, your sarcasm radar is not broken and have already figured out that you should probably do the exact opposite of everything I’ve outlined above.

 Unfortunately, crowdfunding weddings has become a real thing.
-And GoFundMe has seen at least “1,500 wedding-related campaigns since 2010”.
+And GoFundMe and other crowdfunding websites have seen hundreds of thousands of wedding-related campaigns.

 As you can imagine, there is a spectrum of tackiness that goes in to a crowfunded wedding campaigns.